volkamerlab/volkamerlab_org/content/blog/teachopencadd-2021-release.md

 - No, you haven't?
 Well, we are happy you found your way here!

-We will show you what TeachOpenCADD as to offer and tell you more about the exciting details on the new release!
+We will show you what TeachOpenCADD has to offer and tell you more about the exciting details on the new release!

 ## How did it start?

-In 2019, [we launched TeachOpenCADD](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-019-0351-x), a teaching platform for cheminformatics and structural bioinformatics that show-cases how to perform central tasks in computer-aided drug design.
+In 2019, [we launched TeachOpenCADD](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-019-0351-x), a teaching platform for cheminformatics and structural bioinformatics that show-cases how to perform central tasks in computer-aided drug design (CADD).

 - We are using only open source Python packages and data resources. **This setup makes the material accessible to everyone.**
 - Each topic is covered in a Jupyter notebook always following the same aim-theory-code-discussion-quiz scheme. **This all-in-one approach makes the topics comprehensible to users from all backgrounds.** Thanks to this setup, these tutorials are also suitable for oral presentations, hence we call them talktorials (talk + tutorial).